 Q) Should I turn off the dehumidifier in the winter?

-A) If you want, but if you do leave it on it will work whenever the humidity rises should there be a leaky pipe or a quick thaw of the snow outside.
+A) Provided you have it on the right setting that makes the most sense for your home, you could just leave it on.
+If it’s on, it will work whenever the humidity rises should there be a problem with a leaky pipe or a quick thaw of the snow outside.

 Q) How large is the water collection bucket?